HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ## Video temporal classification using `TimelineLabels`

 This ML backend supports temporal multi-label video classification for the `TimelineLabels` control tag in Label Studio.
-There are two modes available: **simple** and **trainable**.
+There are two modes available:

-In the simple mode, the model uses pre-trained YOLO classes to generate predictions without additional training.
+- **Simple:** In the simple mode, the model uses pre-trained YOLO classes to generate predictions without additional training.

-In the trainable mode, the model can be trained on custom labels and annotations submitted in Label Studio like a few shot learning way when training is performed on a small number of annotations on the fly.
+- **Trainable:** In the [trainable mode](README_TIMELINE_LABELS.md), the model can be trained on custom labels and annotations submitted in Label Studio like a few shot learning way when training is performed on a small number of annotations on the fly.

 ### Labeling config